griffy/htmlfiller/README.md

 htmlfiller (for Go) fills in html forms with default values and errors a la Ian Bicking's htmlfill for Python.
-Currently, it supports <input>, <select>, and <textarea> elements.
+Currently, it supports input, select, and textarea elements.
 Specifying errors is optional.

-There are two public functions: FillField and Fill.
+There are two public functions: FillElement and Fill.
 The latter, when passed a map of names and values, will attempt to fill in the appropriate form elements.
 If a second parameter (a map of names with error messages) is passed to it, it will fill in all <span> elements of the name "#{name}_error" with their corresponding error messages.

 Usage: